linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Slides Full.md

 Much of the repo that occurs is what is called tri-party repo.
 All this means is that a third party gets involved as follows.
 Suppose I want to do the repo described above, and suppose Bob wants to do it too, but I don't trust Bob and he doesn't trust me.
 Suppose also, though, that we both trust JP Morgan.
 Then we could both do repo with JP Morgan:

-- I do the same repo as above, except now the other side of the trade isn't Bob , it's JP Morgan, and the interest rate isn't  $1 \%$ , it's  $1.25 \%$
+- I do the same repo as above, except now the other side of the trade isn't Bob, it's JP Morgan, and the interest rate isn't 1\%, it's 1.25\%
-Bob does the same repo as above, except now the other side of the trade isn't me, it's JP Morgan, and the interest rate isn't  $1 \%$ , it's  $0.75 \%$
+Bob does the same repo as above, except now the other side of the trade isn't me, it's JP Morgan, and the interest rate isn't 1\%, it's 0.75\%
-- So now I'm paying  $0.25 \%$ more interest, but what I get for that is more security: I am less worried that my counterparty will default on its obligation to sell me the security back at the prearranged price
+- So now I'm paying 0.25\% more interest, but what I get for that is more security: I am less worried that my counterparty will default on its obligation to sell me the security back at the prearranged price
-- And Bob is getting  $0.25\%$  less interest, but he also gets more security: he is less worried that his counterparty will default on its obligation to buy the security back at the prearranged price
+- And Bob is getting 0.25\% less interest, but he also gets more security: he is less worried that his counterparty will default on its obligation to buy the security back at the prearranged price
-- JP Morgan makes the spread of  $1.25\% - 0.75\% = 0.50\%$  in exchange for bearing our counterparty risk.
+- JP Morgan makes the spread of 1.25\% - 0.75\% = 0.50\% in exchange for bearing our counterparty risk.
 - The haircuts do not adjust quickly in this market (they did not change at all in 2008), so if required haircuts go up, say for a borrower who might default on

 a repo, that borrower will get shut out of the tri-party repo market.
 This happened to Lehman and Bear Stearns.